Running/Injuries

 General Principles

-• Hamstring reinjury rate is very high - don't rush return
+• Hamstring reinjury rate is very high, do not rush return

 • Progressive loading (eccentrics) builds tissue tolerance